-- Designate, train, and provide general population shelter managers and support staff from regional offices of the Division of Medicaid operations. - Coordinate with MDHS to assign personnel to staff and monitor shelter operations.
+- Designate, train, and provide general population shelter managers and support staff from regional offices of the Division of Medicaid operations. - Coordinate with ESF #6 to assign personnel to assist Red Cross with shelter operations. - Provide personnel to assist with reunification in large-scale disasters. - Provide information on waivers for Medicaid recipients affected by disasters.